Who do we help?

 Welcome to Nightwatch

-Nightwatch volunteers are out every evening in the centre of Croydon giving food and other help to homeless and other vulnerable people.
-We can be found every evening at 9.30pm in the Queen’s Gardens, by Fell Road.
+Nightwatch volunteers are out every night in the centre of Croydon giving food and other help to homeless and other vulnerable people.
+We can be found every night at 9.30pm in the Queen’s Gardens, by Fell Road.

 Our core activity is providing direct support for homeless people and others in need.
 We help people at every level of homelessness, from the street homeless to those in hostels and bed and breakfast accommodation and vulnerable former homeless people who need continuing support if they are not to become homeless again.